Weekdays 9:30am - 7pm.

 Those with lipedema often experience easy bruising and sensitivity in the affected areas [7], and even gentle touches may cause pain.

-LIPEDEMA VERSUS CELLULITE: THE KEY DIFFERENCES
+LIPEDEMA VS CELLULITE: WHAT ARE THE KEY DIFFERENCES?

 Scroll to view the table